Aetopia/Minimum-Framerate-Halo-Infinite/README.md

 1. You might experience the game somewhat stuttering but that isn't case, its the game simply bumping/decreasing the render resolution at more aggressive rate instead of gently.

-2. Mouse movement might appear stuttery/jittery but this is only visual and only occurs if your minimum framerate is set to `960`.
+2. Mouse movement might appear stuttery/jittery but this is only visual and only occurs if your minimum framerate is set to `960` or when DRS (Dynamic Resolution Scaling) acts very aggressively.

     > Currently figuring out ways to either minimize or eliminate this issue.

-You can prevent both of these issues by settings the minimum framerate to something more reasonable i.e `240 FPS`.